Mendel Sachs: Career

 In 1964, while at Boston University Sachs received an invitation from Paul Dirac to visit Cambridge University.
 Sachs, his wife and children first stayed for one month in Ireland, at the Dublin Institute for Advanced Studies where Sachs discuss various problems with Cornelius Lanczos, who had been one of Einstein's assistants in Berlin in the 1920s.
 Sachs also had discussions with Lanczos' colleagues John Lighton Synge, J. R. McConnell and Lochlainn O'Raifeartaigh.
 Following his trip to Ireland, Sachs stayed in England for three months, where his wife Yetty had family.
 Sachs worked with Paul Dirac at the Department of Applied Mathematics and Theoretical Physics, Cambridge University.
 While working with Dirac, Sachs also had the opportunity to discuss ideas with John G. Taylor, John Polkinghorne and graduate students at DAMTP.

 Abdus Salam International Centre for Theoretical Physics, where Sachs published his unified field theory.

 In 1965, Sachs had had a breakthrough while at the Aspen Center for Physics, Colorado.
 Sachs was able to derive a result for a unified field theory if quantum mechanics was considered to be a linear approximation for a field theory of inertia expressed in general relativity.
 Sachs argued that the work of Albert Einstein and Erwin Schrödinger in general relativity did not yet take account of the inertia of matter, which required consideration of the Mach principle.
 In the summer of 1966 Abdus Salam invited Sachs to spend a few months at the International Centre for Theoretical Physics, in Trieste, Italy.
 During this time Sachs published the details of his formal structure of quantum mechanics from a generally covariant field theory of inertia in the Italian journal, Il Nuovo Cimento.

-In fall 1996, he was appointed professor of physics at State University of New York at Buffalo.
+In the fall of 1966, he was appointed professor of physics at State University of New York at Buffalo.

 Sachs was an editor for the International Journal of Theoretical Physics.

 On his retirement in 1997 he was given the title Professor of Physics Emeritus.
 A symposium was held in Sachs honour to mark his retirement, the event was attended by Nobel laureates Willis E. Lamb and Herbert A. Hauptman and a subsequent festschrift was published.
 Sachs published 13 books and over 200 journal articles during his life.